fujita-y/digamma/README.md

 ## Acknowledgments

-Digamma is the ancestor and the successor of [Ypsilon](https://github.com/fujita-y/ypsilon).
+Digamma is an ancestor and a successor of [Ypsilon](https://github.com/fujita-y/ypsilon).

 ## License